tjcarney89/swift-captain-morgans-relationships-lab-ios-0217/README.md

     * Pirates have many ships, and a name.
     * Ships have one Pirate, one Engine, and a name.
     * Engines have an `String` attribute describing its propulsion type (i.e. sail, gas, or electric) and one ship.
-  3. In your dataStore, write the implementation for `generateTestData` and `fetchData`.
+  3. In your DataStore, write the implementation for `generateTestData` and `fetchData`.
   8. Make sure everything shows up!

 ## Advanced